racktopsystems/lustre-ansible/README.md

 ### What should be covered
 - BMC (remote management)
-- Licensing of the systems
+- Licensing and registration of the systems
 - Basic network configuration beyond the "primary" interface, such as the heartbeat, infiniband, etc.
 - Common system settings such as DNS, NTP, SELinux
 - High availability and associated resource groups